veteransgroup/angular-django-integration/README.md

-# Django & Angular 7 File Upload Example
+# Django & Angular File Upload Example

-For instructions, check out: [Django REST Framework Image File Upload Tutorial & Example [FormData & Angular 7 UI]](https://www.techiediaries.com/django-rest-image-file-upload-tutorial/)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.
+# It is a demo show how to integrate Django and Angular.

 ## Development server